Answer by Thaddeus Howze:

 When the Golden Age ended, DC Comics decided they wanted a new Atom but not based on the ideas of the old one.
 They decided to try creating a superpower rarely seen in comics; shrinking.

-The Silver Ageis a appearing in published by .
-Atom was created by editor and co-plotter , writer and .
-He was one of the first superheroes of the and debuted in # 34 (Oct.
+The Silver Age Atom is a fictional superhero appearing in comic books published by DC Comics.
+Atom was created by editor and co-plotter Julius Schwartz, writer Gardner Fox and penciler Gil Kane.
+He was one of the first superheroes of the Silver Age of comic books and debuted in Showcase # 34 (Oct.
 1961).

 Enter Ray Palmer, physicist; he would explore the nature of a white dwarf star and its intense molecular density.
 He would create a technology that would let him reduce his molecular density while controlling his weight.
 He would have the ability to deliver a full strength, full mass punch while being at what would be his nominal size of about six inches tall.
 Against normal humans, this would have the force of a bullet.